Sruthi-29/Sruthi-29/README.md

 ## Milestones <br>
 * Featured in Gulf News for hackathon victory.
-* Group Transformation Intern at UBS (Penultimate year)
-* Software Engineering Internship at Waters (First year): Developed a web application to keep track of status of tasks within the company.
-Tech Stack: React, Django, MySQL, git, GitHub, GitHub Actions and Projects using Scrum, an Agile methodology.
-I mastered the use of Cypress for End-to-End Automated Software Testing of the web application.
 * DurHack Winner of Sponsor Challenges : *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level.
 * Winner of TechnoCare Hackathon 2021 (India) and Murdoch University Hackathon 2020 (Dubai).